tylerlum/ufc_automated_scoring_system/README.md

 ### Controversial Decisions

 Examples of the models' predictions on controversial decisions are shown below.
+It appears that there is a good reason for the controversy.
+Many of these fights have probabilities very close to 50%.
+Some fight results are disputed between ML models.
+Some fights have both ML models disagree very strongly with the official decision.

 ```
 DEEP LEARNING SCORING COMPARISON MODEL